fandm-cps/Infinite-Precision-RSA-System/README.md

 I did not do a lot of boundary check or tried many exceptional cases.
 So, PLEASE DO NOT TRY STRANGE STUFF like putting a double in a ReallyLongInt or making a negative prime number.

 This repostory is project 1 for CPS222 2019Fall.
-Therefore, if you are a student at Franklin and Marshall College, PA, and are taking CPS 222 right now, DO NOT CONSULT OR EVEN COPY MY CODE.
+Therefore, if you are a student at Franklin and Marshall College, PA, and are taking CPS 222 right now, DO NOT OPEN OR EVEN COPY MY CODE.
 Professor Booth, Hu, and Novak are watching you.

 # Reference